HigherOrderCO/Kind/THEOREMS.md

 Theorem Proving
 ===============

-Theorem proving is the main activity available in Formality that isn't present in other pure functional languages like Haskell.
-Because of that, and while a more extensive book isn't released, we're writting this small tutorial to serve as an introduction to the subject.
-We'll highlight several simple theorems and how to prove them.
-This will assume the reader is familiar with basic functional programming concepts like recursion, pattern matching and algebraic datatypes.
+Theorem proving is the main difference between Formality and traditional pure functional languages like Haskell.
+Since proving theorems requires certain techniques that aren't common in these languages, this tutorial aims to fill that gap, supplementing a reader that is familiar with basic functional programming concepts (like recursion, pattern matching and algebraic datatypes) with the required knowledge to start proving theorems right now.

-Before starting, make sure to install Formality via Haskell or JavaScript (example: `npm i -g formality-lang`), clone this repository (`https://github.com/moonad/formality`) and `cd` into the `formality/src` directory.
-That's because Formality doesn't have a module system yet, so, in order to use the base libraries and types, you must be on the same directory where they are defined.
-We'll be editing the `Main.fm` file.
-Type `fmjs Main.fm` to type-check it, and `fmjs Main --run` to run `Main` (or `fmhs` if you're using the Haskell release).
+Before starting, make sure to install Formality via Haskell or JavaScript (example: `npm i -g formality-lang`), clone this repository (`https://github.com/moonad/formality`) and `cd` into the `formality/src` directory (you **must** be there for now).
+You'll be editing the `Main.fm` file only.
+Open it in your favorite editor and type `fmjs Main.fm` to type-check it.

 The Equal type
 --------------

-To start proving theorems, first you must learn about the `Equal` type:
+To start proving theorems, first you must be aware of the `Equal` type:

 ```
 type Equal <A: Type> (a: A) ~ (b: A) {